 - Optimised for user retention

 As a regulated broker, you’re unlikely to face any problems with bank and credit card transfers.
 Although, you need to look out for the fees you or your customers will have to cover.

 It gets tricky when you decide to conduct your business offshore.
 Of course, even European Brokers decided to expand in other regions to offer higher leverage and more flexibility.
 But in such case, even opening a bank account can be challenging.
 Also, transfers of your customers will be blocked by their banks, and credit card payments.

 To handle your clients’ payments you need to connect your platform to an aggregator to access different Payment System Providers – the more the better your chances of successful payment processing are.
 This is the best way to solve the problem if not the only way to handle payments after FX industry regulations tightening.

-Remember, nowadays traders expect the possibility of crypto payments if you won’t enable it – they’ll find another Broker.
-Look for a fully automated crypto payment gateway solution already integrated with Client Office (CRM) as it is the most convenient and cost-effective.
+Remember, nowadays traders expect the possibility of digital currency payments if you won’t enable it – they’ll find another Broker.
+Look for a fully automated digital currency payment gateway solution already integrated with Client Office (CRM) as it is the most convenient and cost-effective.